geminigrass/FilmLens/README.md

 Users can interact with program by enter valid keyboard input (case sensitive).

 Please always enter the valid input.

 For video demo, please refer to https://youtu.be/QgzSPVFGpNA

-Users can interact with program by enter valid keyboard input (case sensitive).

 ### Steps:
 1. Run python3 demo.py command on your terminal  and you can see a list of films on showing in Manor theater.